Click here for the home page

 You may have trouble sleeping, vivid, unusual, or strange dreams while taking *****.
 Use caution driving or operating machinery until you know how ***** may affect you.

-7. Why is there no Bigfoot roadkill?
-For more than thirty years I have been told there's a big ape out there in the American woods, called Bigfoot, Sasquatch, the Skunk Ape, and various other names.
+8. Why is there no Bigfoot roadkill?
+For more than forty years I have been told there's a big ape out there in the American woods, called Bigfoot, Sasquatch, the Skunk Ape, and various other names.
 Now you can get a good idea of what kind of animals live in a place, by what gets killed on the road: squirrels, opossums, cats, dogs, rabbits, racoons, deer, etc. In Florida I saw armadillo road pizza very often, but I don't see it in Kentucky; that alone tells me it's probably too cold for armadillos in Kentucky.
 On the other hand, I see (and smell) skunks far more often in Kentucky.
 But I have never heard of a Bigfoot getting killed on the road anywhere.
-Even if Bigfoot was rare, it would happen occasionally; deaths along Alligator Alley and other Everglades highways were the reason why the Florida panther was put on the endangered species list.
+Even if Bigfoot was rare, it would happen occasionally; deaths along Everglades roads like Alligator Alley were the reason why the Florida panther was put on the endangered species list.
 Heck, do you remember how Bigfoot was introduced in the movie "Harry and the Hendersons?"
 He was hit by a family car!
 But nothing like that seems to have happened in real life.

 Along that line, it's time for true Bigfoot believers to produce some hard evidence.
 How about some hair samples, for a start?
 And why aren't there any Bigfoot bones or teeth anywhere, except maybe for the ones anthropologists labelled as coming from Gigantopithecus and Meganthropus?
 We've seen enough footprints and fuzzy pictures, so if you want us to continue believing, show us the body!

-9. With most elements of culture, such as art, religion, language and literature, it is possible to trace how they developed into what exists now.
+10. With most elements of culture, such as art, religion, language and literature, it is possible to trace how they developed into what exists now.
 However, most of the story of music's development is lost to us, because we did not have a way to record it.
 Except for some traditional melodies and a few genres like Gregorian chants, our history of music begins in the 17th century, with longhair composers like Johann Sebastian Bach.
 There were a few attempts in ancient and medieval times to write down songs; the oldest example comes from the Hurrians, who inscribed a song on a clay tablet, sometime between 2000 and 1500 BC.
 But alas, even when we have such "sheet music," we cannot be sure we are reading it right.
 Consequently we don’t know what tunes went with King David’s Psalms, we don’t know how Homer sang the Iliad and the Odyssey, nor do we know the national anthems of any empires before the modern era.
-Pope Sylvester II, the head of the Catholic Church at the turn of the millennium (999-1003), is credited with inventing the eight-note scale of Western music, and giving the notes the names of "do-re-mi-fa-so-la-ti-do," but we don't know what scales were used previously in Dark Age Europe.
+Pope Sylvester II, the head of the Catholic Church at the turn of the first millennium (999-1003), is credited with inventing the eight-note scale of Western music, and giving the notes the names of "do-re-mi-fa-so-la-ti-do," but we don't know what scales were used previously in Dark Age Europe.
 Quick now, what is the greatest song of all time?
 Chances are it was composed hundreds of years ago, and then forgotten.
 Forever.

-10. One of the perverse characteristics of human nature is our initial reaction when we invent something new.
+11. One of the perverse characteristics of human nature is our initial reaction when we invent something new.
 The first thing we want to do with a new invention is use it as a weapon, or have fun with it.
-Only after we are done trying that will we attempt to use an invention to improve our lives.
+Only after we are done trying those things will we attempt to use an invention to improve our lives.
 When CDs and DVDs became available, for instance, we used them for entertainment at first, and then a few years later some folks made educational tools out of them.
 The latest example could be our mobile devices.
 A middle-class person can now own a machine that gives him access to the sum total of human knowledge, and often it is small enough to fit into his pocket.
 I remember when only the characters on "Star Trek" had tools like that.
 And how do we use it?
 Most of us use it to look at pictures of cats, or to argue with people we have never met in real life!

 p.s., I got one of those machines as a birthday present in 2013.
 It is thoroughly useful wherever there's an Internet connection, but at home I mainly use it to play music and videos for my parrot!